Nixtla/statsforecast/experiments/amazon_forecast/README.md

 It would be extremely expensive and borderline irresponsible to favor AutoML in an organization before establishing solid baselines.

 Simpler is sometimes better.
 Not everything that glows is gold.

+Go and try other great open-source libraries like GluonTS, Darts and Sktime.

 ## Reproducibility
 You can fully reproduce the experiment by following [this step-by-step notebook](https://nixtla.github.io/statsforecast/examples/aws/statsforecast.html).